 If the current TAI is still in the TAI list, it is up to the UE implementation how to re-run the ongoing procedure.
 The EMM sublayer notifies the ESM sublayer that the ESM message in the ESM message container IE of the ATTACH COMPLETE has failed to be transmitted.

-j) If the ACTIVATE DEFAULT BEARER CONTEXT REQUEST message combined with the ATTACH ACCEPT is not accepted by the UE due to failure in the UE ESM sublayer, then the UE shall initiate the detach procedure by sending a DETACH REQUEST message to the network.
+j) If EMM-REGISTERED without PDN connection is not supported by the UE or the MME, and the ACTIVATE DEFAULT BEARER CONTEXT REQUEST message combined with the ATTACH ACCEPT is not accepted by the UE due to failure in the UE ESM sublayer, then the UE shall initiate the detach procedure by sending a DETACH REQUEST message to the network.
 Further UE behaviour is implementation specific.

+Editor's note [WI CIoT-CT; CR#2342]: The UE behaviour for the case that EMM-REGISTERED without PDN connection is supported by the UE and the MME is FFS.

 k) Indication from the lower layers that an S101 mode to S1 mode handover has been cancelled (S101 mode only)